 - SSH or simply The Secure Shell Protocol

 These include PPTP, SSTP, L2TP and IKEv2.
-Because the use of VPN has largely been an essential feature in business settings, Microsoft was quick enough to develop adaptive clients for these VPN protocols.
+Because the use of VPN has largely been an essential feature in business settings, Microsoft was quick enough to develop adaptive clients for these protocols.

 Beginning from PPTP, security and encryption goes up to IKEv2.
 However, most VPN users will do good with a mediocre choice due to get the best of security and speed.